Real estate taxes for Plum School District residents will remain steady for the 2012-13 school year, but two electives have been cut.

 The current millage is 22.2 mills, and it has not increased since 2005.

-Last week, expenses in the preliminary budget increased by an additional $232,367, which included the purchase of new laptops, and money to go toward the resurfacing of the high school track and additional parking at the high school.
+Last week, expenses in the by an additional $232,367, which included the purchase of new laptops, and money to go toward the resurfacing of the track and additional parking at the high school.

-Officials agreed to take the amount of the deficit out of the fund balance as well as cutting the junior high Family & Consumer Sciences and high school Drivers' Education programs.
+Officials agreed to take the amount of the deficit out of the fund balance as well as cutting the Family & Consumer Sciences and high school Drivers' Education programs.

 School board member Kevin Dowdell said officials are going to have to find ways to curb spending in future years rather then continuing to take money from the fund balance if they want the district to succeed financially.